 Confucianism

 China introduced Confucianism in ancient times.
-However, Japanese people generally didn’t practice it until after the Tokugawa period, when the shogunate government promoted education.
+However, Japanese people generally didn’t practice it until after Tokugawa, when the shogunate government promoted education.

 Very few family crests were devised based on the significance of Confucianism, the main ones being fortune-telling, hikiryo (horizontal lines), and Yin-yang symbol based on “Yi” (the Book of Changes).